 Timings of Activities

-We ask that you run PPI activities at times which are convenient for PPIE Network members, providing breaks for any activity held for longer than 1.5 hours.
-We ask that no PPI activity starts before 10.30am, and that the time members will be travelling home is also considered.
-Allow time before the activity to set-up the room, so it is ready for when PPIE Members arrive.
-It is always worthwhile to factor in time at the end of the activity for questions, bearing in mind that PPI Members will have planned their travel/parking around the times that have been given to them.
+We ask that you run PPIE activities at times which are convenient for PPIE Network members, providing breaks for any activity held for longer than 1.5 hours.
+We ask that no PPI activity starts before 10.30am.